Teaches Buddhism, Chinese thought, and religion.

-Dr. Jiang Wu is currently a professor in Department of East Asian Studies (Tucson) and director of Center for Buddhist Studies at the University of Arizona .
-He received his Masters degree from Nankai University (1994) and Ph.D. from Harvard University (2002).
+Dr. Jiang Wu is currently a professor in Department of East Asian Studies , director of Center for Buddhist Studies, and acting head of Department of Religious Studies and Classics at the University of Arizona (Tucson).
+He received his Master's degree from Nankai University (1994) and Ph.D. from Harvard University (2002).
 His research interests include seventeenth-century Chinese Buddhism, especially Chan/Zen Buddhism, the role of Buddhist canons in the formation of East Asian Buddhist culture, and the historical exchanges between Chinese Buddhism and Japanese Buddhism.
 Other interests include Confucianism, Chinese intellectual history and social history, and the application of electronic cultural atlas tools in the study of Chinese culture and religion.
 He has published articles in Asia Major, Journal of East Asian History, Journal of Chinese Philosophy, and Monumenta Serica on a variety of topics.
 His first book Enlightenment in Dispute: The Reinvention of Chan Buddhism in Seventeenth-century China was published by Oxford University Press in 2008.
 Recent publications include

 - Leaving for the Rising Sun: Chinese Zen Master Yinyuan and the Authenticity Crisis in Early Modern East Asia (Oxford 2015)